JRSumner/nc-news-backend-api/README.md

 npm run seed
 ```

-Now you can run the tests by entering:
+You should now be able to run the tests by entering:

 ```
 npm test